9 Ways to Make Money as an Artist

 Another possibility is during parties, offer your services as "a party artist" to capture the likeness in caricature form of the guests.
 Wedding receptions, bridal showers, and birthday parties are all good places to start.
 For this you have to work quickly, people don't want to sit for long.

-3. Sign up to Online Job Markets
+3. Sign up for Online Job Markets

 There are several websites such as Upwork, Fiverr, and People Per Hour where you can sell your skills.
 On these sites you can either promote yourself and your skills or look for work through the jobs section.
 Many are for different types of artists.